-Last updated: October 6, 2017 at 2:47pm by Savanah – Gambling news has been pretty slow as of late in the Land of Enchantment state.
-We will continue to keep you updated on any significant gaming news.
+Last updated: May 16, 2018 at 12:36pm by Savanah – Gambling news has been slow in the Land of Enchantment state.
+A new tribal casino in Santa Fe is in the works to be built.

 New Mexico offers several different forms of legal gambling, but they are pretty strict on their laws when it comes to illegal forms of gambling.
 If you play by the rules you will have no issues once so ever, but if you don’t you could find yourself in hot water.